 In this article, we will focus on the use of the Bluetooth technology in car diagnostics.
 We will likewise feature some of the most sought-after Bluetooth On-board Diagnostics II (OBD2) scan tools available today and draw attention to their most important features.

-Our picked Best OBD2 Scanner Bluetooth in 2018
+Our picked Best OBD2 Scanner for DIY in 2018

 Our recommendations for the Best OBD2 scanner Bluetooth should

 Why should buy BlueDriver Bluetooth?

 BlueDriver Bluetooth is an auto diagnosis tool which has been included in this list due to its various useful features like preparation of repair report, reads and clears error codes, emission check of your vehicle to make it ready for smog test.
 Moreover it sends all the information to your Bluetooth enabled device for you to view.